 Merrill Lynch uses a bull for its logo to help showcase its dominance.
-As a company dealing with investments and insurance, they want to showcase their strength and aggressiveness in the industry.
+As a company dealing with investments and insurance, they want to showcase its strength and aggressiveness in the industry.

 In Native American traditions, the whale is a powerful symbol of awareness and wisdom, something that Everspire’s logo has achieved beautifully with its use of a whale icon.
 An investment company, their logo inspires confidence and stability that is suited for their business.

-Another investment company, Prudential uses a steep mountain face as its logo, reinforcing their claim that they are as solid as a rock.
+Another investment company, Prudential, uses a steep mountain face as its logo, reinforcing its claim that they are as solid as a rock.
 And their years in the industry and the millions who have done business with them prove that they are right.

-Captain Cash is an online cash loan company in Canada and what makes their finance logo stand out is the fact that they used fun and laughter in it.
-By using an optimistic appearing human in their logo, Captain Cash comes off as a personable brand.
+Captain Cash is an online cash loan company in Canada and what makes its finance logo stand out is the fact that it used fun and laughter in it.
+By using an optimistic appearing human in its logo, Captain Cash comes off as a personable brand.
 Their goal is to remove the intimidating feeling of taking out a loan.

 Deutsche Bank’s logo is simplicity at its best.
 With only a square and a slash inside it, it’s one of the cleanest logos on this list.
 The idea in its design was to create a logo that can be used globally regardless of script and language.
 Its minimalism has made the company recognized as one of the leading financial institutions in the world.

-Thanks to the association, MasterCard dropped their name from their logo because the branding is so recognized worldwide.
+Thanks to the association, MasterCard dropped its name from its logo because the branding is so recognized worldwide.
 This may be due to a shift in their business model.
 This finance logo is one of the most memorable and well-known in the industry.
-MasterCard’s logo sticks to their roots, while also looking to the future.
+MasterCard’s logo sticks to its roots while also looking to the future.
 It follows some finance business trends, sticking with simplicity.

 Synonymous with freedom and patriotism, the Statue of Liberty has almost always been associated with Liberty Mutual.
 As one of the biggest insurance companies in the US, their logo is a very effective way of sending their message of trust and confidence in doing business with them.

-Two intertwined bands of blue and green compose Standard Chartered Bank’s logo which denotes trust and partnership that they aim to provide their clients.
-The blue band represents the S while the green represents the C.
+Two intertwined bands of blue and green compose Standard Chartered Bank’s logo, which denotes the trust and partnership that they aim to provide their clients.
+The blue band represents the S, while the green represents the C.

-This Switzerland based company uses two superimposed geometric shapes reminiscent of a ship’s sail to effectively illustrate its forward-moving objectives.
+The Switzerland-based company Credit Suisse uses two superimposed geometric shapes reminiscent of a ship’s sail to effectively illustrate its forward-moving objectives.
 The design is clean and clear and gives the impression of advancement in technology, yet commemorates its long history of service.